MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/semi-annual-channel-targeted-2016.md

 -   Consente di risolvere un problema per il quale la stampa di un documento causa l'arresto anomalo di PowerPoint.

 ### <a name="office-suite-non-security-updates"></a>Famiglia di prodotti Office: Aggiornamenti non relativi alla sicurezza
--   Risolvere i problemi a cui, quando si utilizza condivisione in un'app di Office per condividere un file di Office nel computer locale che siano stati sincronizzati con OneDrive for Business, l'utente riceve il messaggio "è stiamo ancora il caricamento dei file. È possibile passare nuovamente non appena si termine"e che impedisce all'utente di condividere il documento.
+-   Fix an issue where, when using Share in an Office app to share an Office file on the local computer that has been synced with OneDrive for Business, the user gets the message "We're still uploading your file.
+You can jump back in as soon as we're finished" and that prevents the user from sharing the document.
 -   Consente di risolvere un problema per il quale un problema con una DLL della risorsa causa l'arresto anomalo dell'app di Office quando viene aperta per la prima volta dopo l'installazione, quando si stampa un documento o quando si annulla un'operazione di modifica.

-## <a name="version-1602-april-12"></a>Versione 1602: Aprile 12
+## <a name="version-1602-april-12"></a>Versione 1602:12 aprile
-*Versione 1602 (Build 6741.2026)*
+*Versione 1602 (Build 6741,2026)*

 ### <a name="excel-security-updates"></a>Excel: Aggiornamenti della sicurezza
 -   Bollettino Microsoft sulla sicurezza [MS16-042](https://technet.microsoft.com/library/security/ms16-042): Aggiornamento della sicurezza per Microsoft Office (3148775)